johnlindquist/file-forge/templates/main/_partials/_footer.md

 **Conclusion:**
-You have now completed the plan for "{{TASK_DESCRIPTION}}" by following a structured, step-by-step process with mandatory verification and commits.
-This approach ensures code quality, test coverage, and a clear history.
+You have now completed the plan for "{{TASK_DESCRIPTION}}" by following a structured, iterative process with mandatory verification, attempt tracking, and commits at each stage.
+This approach ensures code quality, test coverage, clear history, and consistent forward momentum.